 TechnipFMC calculates Scope 1 and 2 GHG emissions in alignment with the GHG Protocol Corporate Accounting and Reporting Standard.
 The inventory includes GHG emissions from the workplaces where TechnipFMC has operational control.
 Activity data from fuel purchased and energy consumption is collected and reported on a periodic basis and published emission factors are used to calculate the Scope 1 and 2 GHG emissions.
 Scope 2 emissions are calculated following the location-based method.
 After evaluating the data available and assessing the appropriate level of detail to influence Scope 3 GHG emissions in the supply chain, it was decided that TechnipFMC will gather direct consumption data from its largest suppliers, who represent approximately 85% of TechnipFMC's weight of goods procured (about 10% of suppliers by count).
 Scope 3 GHG emissions for the remainder of the supply chain will be estimated based on the country of supply and goods procured.
-Scope 3 GHG emissions associated with the transportation of goods will be calculated based on fuel consumption.
+Scope 3 GHG emissions associated with the transportation of goods will be calculated based on weight, distance, and mode of transportation in most instances when dedicated transportation is hired by TechnipFMC, in which case emissions will be calculated based on fuel consumption.
 Our Global Travel team worked with our main vendors to obtain data for 2019 to calculate Scope 3 GHG emission for business-related travel, based on employee population distributions correlated to travel volumes and spend.
 Data from 2019 provides a more accurate reflection of business travel than data from 2020, which was affected by the COVID-19 pandemic.
 Scope 3 GHG emissions from business travel from 2019 through 2021 will be calculated based on Spend Method and use Distance Method thereafter.
 Per the boundaries set for business travel, the mode of transport included in the baseline calculations and targets are air, rail, and use of rental cars for business purposes.
 Air travel data will be received by our global, primary Travel Management Company and will consider origin and destination only.
 Car mileage will be received by our two primary global suppliers, capturing more than 80% of known volume.